 - Write a book about your journey to become healthy.

-- Write about how others can overcome unhealthy habits.
+- How others can overcome unhealthy habits.

 - Write about how to form healthy habits.